 Sponsored by HealthX and the CDCN

-The Chief of Staff for the CDCN plays an essential role in helping to accelerate research for Castleman disease, an inflammatory disease as rare as ALS and more deadly than lymphoma.
+The Biomedical Leadership Fellow, sponsored by Penn HealthX and the CDCN, plays an essential role in helping to accelerate research for Castleman disease, an inflammatory disease as rare as ALS and more deadly than lymphoma.
+We have had amazing Penn medical students contribute to our research since 2016.
 We are looking for an MS3 to take a year out between 3rd and 4th year to work full time (and get paid $32,000 for the year) on the following combination of a) task execution, b) project management/employee management, c) strategic planning across divisions, and d) conducting research.

-- The Chief of Staff will serve as the “right hand person” to and act as an extension of the CDCN Executive Director, Dr. David Fajgenbaum, who is an Assistant Professor of Medicine at UPenn, Associate Director of the Penn Orphan Disease Center, and Director and Principal Investigator of the Center for the Study and Treatment of Castleman and Inflammatory Lymphadenopathies [CSTL] at UPenn.
-The Chief of Staff will participate in meetings on behalf of Dr. Fajgenbaum, consult frequently with Dr. Fajgenbaum on strategic decisions and organizational priorities, and take on projects while Dr. Fajgenbaum is working on other projects.
+- The Biomedical Leadership Fellow will serve as the “right hand person” to and act as an extension of the CDCN Executive Director, Dr. David Fajgenbaum, who is an Assistant Professor of Medicine at UPenn, Associate Director of the Penn Orphan Disease Center, and Director and Principal Investigator of the Center for Cytokine Storm Treatment & Laboratory [CSTL] at UPenn.
+The Biomedical Leadership Fellow will participate in meetings on behalf of Dr. Fajgenbaum, consult frequently with Dr. Fajgenbaum on strategic decisions and organizational priorities, and take on projects while Dr. Fajgenbaum is working on other projects.

-- The Chief of Staff will also ensure that the members of the CDCN leadership team are working efficiently on their respective projects.
-The Chief of Staff will work with the leadership team and 20+ volunteer members to follow up on deadlines and outstanding projects.
+- The Biomedical Leadership Fellow will also ensure that the members of the CDCN leadership team are working efficiently on their respective projects.
+The Biomedical Leadership Fellow will work with the leadership team and 20+ volunteer members to follow up on deadlines and outstanding projects.

-- The Chief of Staff will work with Dr. Fajgenbaum and the CDCN leadership team to think strategically about future projects/initiatives as well as internal projects to improve team efficiency.
-The Chief of Staff will think strategically across major areas of engagement: Research, Physician Engagement, Patient Engagement, Fundraising, and Communications.
+- The Biomedical Leadership Fellow will work with Dr. Fajgenbaum and the CDCN leadership team to think strategically about future projects/initiatives as well as internal projects to improve team efficiency.
+The Biomedical Leadership Fellow will think strategically across major areas of engagement: Research, Physician Engagement, Patient Engagement, Fundraising, and Communications.

-- Based on interests, experiences, and availability, the Chief of Staff will conduct translational research, clinical, or epidemiological research into Castleman disease, or conduct research into ways to improve the translational research process for rare diseases.
+- Based on interests, experiences, and availability, the Biomedical Leadership Fellow will conduct translational research, clinical, or epidemiological research into Castleman disease, or conduct research into ways to improve the translational research process for rare diseases.

 Key characteristics for success